To start, make sure you understand health insurance terminology. The federal government has a glossary for your reference.

 - Some states currently guarantee health coverage for individuals regardless of health status.
 The Foundation for Health Coverage Education offers a state-by-state guide of healthcare choices

 It’s also important to understand your rights when it comes to insurance, health-related laws, and social security and disability benefits.
 Here are some useful websites to help you increase your knowledge in these areas.

 - Learn about laws that affect healthcare and insurance coverage from the U.S. Department of Health & Human Services

 - Learn about your eligibility for Medicare, Social Security Disability Insurance, and Social Security Supplemental Income

 Many hospitals have policies in place to offer free or reduced-price care for those who are uninsured.
 Hospital and clinic social workers or billing departments can often help identify sources of low- or no-cost care in your community and help you apply for Medicaid/Medicare and other local programs.

-Educate yourself about Marfan syndrome features and complications by reading the information on this website and contacting our help center (800-8-MARFAN, ext.
-126 or email@example.com)
+Educate yourself about Marfan syndrome features and complications by reading the information on this website and contacting our help center (800-8-MARFAN or on our Ask a Question page.)